PoisotLab/ms_networkary_classifiers/reviews/01_mee/reviews.md

 applied, the presentation of methods is often unclear, and the guidelines for validating machine learning predictions are difficult to identify.

+> Following the comments of reviewers 1 and 2, I do hope that the presentation
+> of the methods is now more accessible.

 First, the manuscript lacks a proper introduction, which in my opinion would make it very difficult for many readers to understand the ecological problem that the author is trying to solve and its relevance for our understanding of